oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Lab3.md

 ## Task 1: Create a Pipeline

 A **pipeline** is a set of tasks connected **in a sequence** or **in parallel** to facilitate data processing.
 It manages and orchestrates the execution of a set of related tasks and processes.
-The pipeline functionality in Oracle Cloud Infrastructure Data Integration helps write complex data pipelines using published tasks from any application, and you can add data loader, integration REST, Pipeline or SQL tasks.
+The pipeline functionality in OCI Data Integration helps write complex data pipelines using published tasks from any application, and you can add data loader, integration REST, Pipeline or SQL tasks.
 You can create pipelines quickly using a designer similar to the Data Flow designer.

 The Pipeline you will create in this step will orchestrate the execution of all of the tasks you created and published in this Workshop until now.
 The pipeline will begin with the **parallel execution** of the `LOAD_CUSTOMERS_LAB` **Integration Task** and `LOAD_REVENUE_DATA_INTO_DATA_WAREHOUSE` **Data Loader task**.
 After the successful execution of these two tasks, the `LOAD_EMPLOYEES_BY_REGIONS` **Integration Task** will be executed in sequence.
 You can also reference Pipeline name and Task run key **system parameters of the pipeline** and pass them as parameters into your own tasks.